bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 33°
+- 32°
-- Mostly Clear
+- Clear
-- 85% humidity
+- 86% humidity
 - 7 mph wind
-- 18% cloud cover
+- 8% cloud cover
 - 36 AQI 🟩
-- 0.75 inches of rain in the past 24 hours
+- 0.52 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>